sijnstra/agon-docs/docs/vdp/Bitmaps-API.md

 This command sets the paint mode for the current sprite.
 Please see the documentation on the `GCOL` command for more information on the paint modes.
 This command is only supported for software sprites.

+If you use this command on a sprite that has been set to be a hardware sprite it will automatically be set to be a software sprite.

+NB As of VDP 2.15.0 hardware sprites that use a bitmap in RGBA2222 format can support `XOR` painting mode (mode 3), which is used for the new hardware-sprite based text cursor...
+This command will still sets the sprite to be a software sprite though, but you can set the sprite to be a hardware sprite using `VDU 23, 27, 19` after using this command and the paint mode will be retained.
+A hardware sprite set to use any other painting mode, or that is in RGBA8888 format, will be interpreted as using the normal "set pixel" mode (mode 0).

 ### `VDU 23, 27, 19`: Set sprite to be a hardware sprite ***

 This command sets the currently selected sprite to be drawn a hardware sprite.
 This command is only supported on VDP 2.12.0 or later.

 Please note that at this time to use hardware sprites you need to enable the corresponding test flag for them.
 This can be done using `VDU 23, 0, &F8, 2; 1;`.
 Until this flag is set, this command will be ignored.

+Hardware sprites can only use bitmaps in RGBA8888 or RGBA2222 format.
+If the current frame of the sprite is not in one of those formats the sprite will not be drawn to the screen.

+As noted above, hardware sprites will generally ignore any paint mode that has been set on a sprite.

 ### `VDU 23, 27, 20`: Set sprite to be a software sprite ***